Hermann Buhl: Chogolisa

 Just a few weeks after the successful first ascent of Broad Peak, Buhl and Diemberger made an attempt on nearby, unclimbed Chogolisa (7665 m) in Alpine style.
-Buhl lost his way in an unexpected snow storm and walked over a huge cornice on the south-east ridge, near the summit of Chogolisa II (7654 m; also known as Bride Peak), subsequently triggering an avalanche that hurled him down 900 m over Chogolisa's north face.
+Buhl lost his way in an unexpected snow storm and walked over a huge cornice on the East Ridge, near the summit of Chogolisa II (7654 m; also known as Bride Peak), subsequently triggering an avalanche that hurled him down 900 m over Chogolisa's Northeast Face.
 His body could not be recovered and remains in the ice.
+On the basis of a photo of the crash site taken by Diemberger, it can be seen from the footprint in the snow that Buhl had probably briefly lost his bearings in the snowstorm and got too close to the edge of the cornice, whereupon the cornice gave way under his weight.

 Legacy

-Hermann Buhl is still considered by alpinists and mountaineering historians to be the most complete and advanced mountaineer of his time.
+Hermann Buhl was the first person to climb an eight-thousander on the final section alone and without additional oxygen.
+Austrian sports journalists voted him “Sportsman of the Year 1953” on January 21, 1954.

+Due to his sensational first ascents in the Alps and the Karakoram, he is still considered by experts to be one of the most important rock climbers and high-altitude mountaineers of all time.
+His approach to extreme alpinism broke with the national mountaineering ideals of earlier decades.
+Buhl was guided by personal motives such as the desire to push the limits.
+Rather than heavy equipment battles on the mountain, he preferred light luggage, fast ascents and alpinism without additional oxygen.
 His ascents on rock and snow, solo and as a rope leader, his attitude towards the mountain and his physical elegance have been assessed by such contemporary luminaries as Kurt Diemberger, Marcus Schmuck, Heinrich Harrer, Walter Bonatti and Gaston Rébuffat.
 He was also an idol and hero of climbers of younger generations, such as Reinhold Messner, Peter Habeler and Hansjörg Auer.

-Buhl can be considered a pioneer of Alpine style mountaineering in the Himalayas, a style defined by light-weight expedition gear, little to no fixed ropes and the relinquishing of bottled oxygen.
+49 years after Buhl's death on Chogolisa, the Austrian mountaineer and alpine historian Markus Kronthaler undertook the expedition Auf den Spuren von Hermann Buhl on Broad Peak and lost his life on July 8, 2006.

+Honoring

+On September 24, 2012, the previously unnamed square in front of the Hungerburgbahn mountain station in Innsbruck was named Hermann-Buhl-Platz after Hermann Buhl.

 His expedition to Nanga Parbat was dramatized by Donald Shebib in the 1986 film The Climb, based in part on Buhl's own writings about the expedition and starring Bruce Greenwood as Buhl.